valkyrieprotocol/contracts/contracts/lp_staking/README.md

 # Staking

 The Staking Contract contains the logic for LP Token staking and reward distribution.
-VKR tokens allocated for as liquidity incentives are distributed pro-rata to stakers of the VKR-UST Terraswap pair LP token.
+VKR tokens allocated for as liquidity incentives are distributed pro-rata to stakers of the VKR-USDC Astroport pair LP token.